pure-forest/42_minishell/README.md

 sudo apt-get install build-essential sudo apt-get install libreadline-dev
 ```
 After cloning the repository to your computer, you can start by compiling the executable by running `make` in the terminal.
 The executable will be compiled into the root directory named as `minishell`.
 Simply execute the binary by `./minishell` and the program will start.
-You can run all the possible commands the same way like you did with other shell.
+You can run all the possible commands the same way like you did with other shell including simple commands and pipes.
 For exmaple:
 ```
 ls
-echo
+echo hello world
-cat
-grep
+cat file | grep something | tr ' ' '\n'
-cd
+cd home
 ```
 There is a supression file under suppression directory, which is designed to run along with valgrind tool (installing by running `suodo apt-get install valgrind`) to check for memory leak.
 If you want to check it, you can run with
 ```